Raebareli Junction railway station

 Raebareli Junction railway station is a main railway station in Raebareli district, Uttar Pradesh.
 Its code is RBL.
 It serves Raebareli city.
-The main city station consists of six platforms.
+The main city station consists of six platforms (5 Full and 1 Terminated).
 It has facilities including water and sanitation.

+It is an A1 category railway station that lies on Northern Railway Zone under Lucknow division.

 Raebareli lies on Varanasi–Rae Bareli–Lucknow line and Raebareli–Prayagraj rail line of the Northern Railway.
 The first railway line Raebareli that featured on Rae Bareli map.

 In March 2015, 39 dead, 150 people injured as Varanasi–Dehradun Express derails in Raebareli.